-Late 1920s - Extreme nationalism begins to take hold in Japan.
+Late 1920s - Extreme nationalism begins to take hold in Japan as world economic depression hits.
 The emphasis is on a preservation of traditional Japanese values, and a rejection of "Western" influence.

-1931 - Japan invades Manchuria, renames it and installs a puppet regime.
+1931 - Japanese army invades Chinese province of Manchuria, installs puppet regime.

-1936 - Japan signs an anti-communist agreement with Nazi Germany.
-It concludes a similar agreement with Italy in 1937.
+1936 - Japan signs alliance with Nazi Germany.

-1937 - Japan goes to war with China.
-By the end of the year, Japan has captured Shanghai, Beijing and Nanjing.
-Japanese forces commit atrocities, including the "Rape of Nanjing", in which up to 300,000 Chinese civilians are said to have been killed.
+1937 - Japan goes to war with China, capturing Shanghai, Beijing and Nanjing amid atrocities like the "Rape of Nanjing", in which up to 300,000 Chinese civilians were killed.

-1939 - Outbreak of World War II in Europe.
-With the fall of France to Nazi Germany in 1940, Japan moves to occupy French Indo-China.
+1939 - Outbreak of Second World War in Europe.
+With fall of France in 1940, Japan moves to occupy French Indo-China.

 Attack on Pearl Harbor

-1941 - Japan launches a surprise attack on the US Pacific fleet at Pearl Harbor, Hawaii.
-Twelve ships are sunk, with a further 9 damaged; nearly 2,500 people are killed.
-The US and its main allies declare war on Japan the following day.
+1941 - Japan launches a surprise attack on US Pacific fleet at Pearl Harbor, Hawaii.
+US and main allies declare war on Japan.

 1944 - US forces are near enough to Japan to start bombing raids on Japanese cities.